Piano Quintet No. 1 (Fauré)

-Gabriel Fauré's Piano Quintet in D minor, Op.
+Gabriel Fauré's Piano Quintet No. 1 in D minor, Op.
 89 is the first of his two works in the genre.
 Dedicated to Eugène Ysaÿe, the quintet was given its premiere in Brussels by the Quatuor Ysaÿe, with the composer at the piano, on 23 March 1906.
 The gestation of the work was long and effortful: Fauré started work on it in 1887 and repeatedly set it aside and returned to it until he completed it in 1905.

 Background

 In 1887, shortly after the premiere of his Second Piano Quartet, Fauré told a friend that he found himself "haunted by an idea for another work for piano and strings".
 He rarely kept sketches for his works once they were complete, but a sketchbook dating from mid-1887 survives, containing the theme that was to form the work's finale.
 Fauré's biographer Jean-Michel Nectoux speculates that the idea of incorporating the theme into a piano quintet may have been prompted by the friendship between the composer and the violinist Eugène Ysaÿe, with whom he gave concerts in 1888 and 1889, and to whom the quintet is dedicated.

-In late 1890 Fauré sketched out most of the quintet, but was unsatisfied with it, and laid it aside in favour of two song cycles – the Cinq mélodies "de Venise" (1891) and La Bonne chanson (1892–1894).
+In late 1890, Fauré sketched out most of the quintet, but was unsatisfied with it, and laid it aside in favour of two song cycles – the Cinq mélodies "de Venise" (1891) and La Bonne chanson (1892–1894).
 He returned to it in 1894, but again set it aside.
 The quintet was not completed until 1905.
 The first performance was in Brussels on 23 March 1906 by the Ysaÿe Quartet with the composer at the piano.
 The Ysaÿe Quartet and the pianist Raoul Pugno gave the work its first Paris performance the following month at the Salle Pleyel.
 The score was published by Schirmer in 1907.

 Structure

 The work is scored for piano and standard string quartet.
-There are three movements.
 The playing time of the quintet is generally about 30 minutes.
 (Note: Some playing times of recordings: The Schubert Ensemble, 28:39; Jean Hubeau and the Via Nova Quartet, 28:44; Peter Orth and the Auryn Quartet, 29:24; Quintetto Fauré di Roma, 30:09; Cristina Ortiz and the Fine Arts Quartet, 30:53; Jean-Philippe Collard and the Parrenin Quartet, 31:33; Pascal Rogé and the Ysaÿe Quartet, 32:28; Germaine Thyssens-Valentin and the Quatuor de l'ORTF, 32:31; Mami Shikimori and the Wihan Quartet, 37:08.)